 If any of you read this story in your childhood, send me the name of it please.
 There seems to be a lot of Scottish tie-ins to this Poor Tom character.
 [Click on the link in the Chorus to see]

 There is much obscure vocabulary in the poem, very specific to England in the 17th century.
 I never knew “Bedlam” was derived from the word Bethlehem.
-Like The Vicar of Bray, another great anonymous English poem (which you may read by looking on the Brittania page above), this one conjures up images from Hogarth’s etchings.
+Like The Vicar of Bray, another great anonymous English poem, this one conjures up images from Hogarth’s etchings.